4039 Financial Technology Support Specialist

 IMMEDIATE SUPERVISOR Director, Financial Systems, Reporting, and Planning

-MAJOR ADMINISTRATOR Vice President and Chief Financial Officer
+MAJOR ADMINISTRATOR Chief Financial Officer

 The Financial Technology Support Specialist promotes effective use of the various administrative finance systems and technologies used within the Finance Division by providing system administration, technical support, trouble-shooting, process documentation, training, and quality customer service to both division and campus departmental users.
 The Financial Technology Support Specialist uses an understanding of basic accounting principles, along with knowledge of the functional and technical aspects of the finance system software to guide users in the proper use of those systems as well as in the implementation of new or unused features.
-The Financial Technology Support Specialist may also support financial reporting through query and report development as well as other independent projects as they pertain to the financial systems and dissemination of the information maintained in them.
+The Financial Technology Support Specialist supports financial reporting through query and report development as well as other independent projects as they pertain to the financial systems and dissemination of the information maintained in them.
 The Financial Technology Support Specialist provides additional technology support by maintaining web pages, assisting with data security, and providing hardware support.

 MINIMUM ACCEPTABLE QUALIFICATIONS